 Kristin Casey is a recovered alcoholic and addict who’s rigorously inventoried her every resentment and relinquished ninety percent of them.
 She’s survived clinical depression, numerous addictions, the panhandle of Texas, and seventeen years of Catholicism.

 Her first book Rock Monster: My Life with Joe Walsh, was released by Rare Bird Books in March 2018.
 It documents a tumultuous six-year relationship with rock legend and Eagles guitarist Joe Walsh, their drug-fueled train-wreck breakup, and her ensuing suicidal spiral.

-Her writing has appeared in The Foliate Oak Literary Magazine, The Nervous Breakdown, From The Asylum, $pread, The Fix, and elsewhere.
+Her writing has appeared in The Foliate Oak Literary Magazine, The Nervous Breakdown, Please Kill Me, $pread, The Fix, and elsewhere.
 She writes about addiction, dependency, intimacy, and sexuality with particular expertise in areas of the commercial sex industry.
-Residing in Austin, Texas, she does her part to keep it weird working in the field of sex therapy as an intimacy coach and IPSA trained Surrogate Partner.
+She resides in Austin, Texas, and works as a certified sexuality counselor, intimacy coach, and IPSA trained Surrogate Partner.

 Far from bitter or self-pitying, Rock Monster is a grippingly honest account of one woman’s life-changing experience in a relationship with guitar legend Joe Walsh.
 At once envious, glamorous, debauched and disturbing, it’s her journey from life in the fast lane to redemption and sobriety.

 Joe is a forty-year-old rock-and-roll legend, famed guitarist and former Eagles member.
 Kristin is a stripper half his age, in college to be a screenwriter.
 Recently off meth, she is studious and lonely.
 Joe is a longtime addict, newly single and spiraling.